Friction

 Eraser

-Friction example - eraser
+Friction example - Eraser

-While rubbing with an eraser, the friction between the eraser and the surface helps remove pencil marks or ink stains | Image: Stock photo[●]
+While rubbing with an eraser, the friction between the eraser and the surface helps remove pencil marks or ink stains | Image: Fine Art America

 When an eraser is used to remove pencil marks from paper, the surfaces of the eraser and the paper come into contact and slide against each other, resulting in the generation of friction.
 This friction is responsible for loosening and lifting the pencil marks from the paper’s surface, making them easier to erase.
 The interaction between the eraser and the paper through friction allows for the effective removal of the pencil marks, leaving the paper clean and free from unwanted markings.